keystonejs/keystone/examples/graphql-ts-gql/README.md

-## Feature Example - virtual field
+## Feature Example - Graphql types with ts-gql

-This project demonstrates how to add virtual fields to a Keystone list It builds on the [Virtual Field](../virtual-field) starter project.
+This project demonstrates how to generate GraphQL types using ts-gql for `context.graphql` in a Keystone project It builds on the [Virtual Field](../virtual-field) starter project.

 ## Instructions